rcossio/LearningBackend/readme.md

 - [x]  **nodemon** : tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+## Known issues

+jwt is not being able to populate req.user from the cookies in the newest version of express-jwt, so we need to downgrade it to 6.1.0.
+Run:

+`npm uninstall express-jwt`
+`npm install express-jwt@6.1.0`